 Sift the flour, cinnamon, allspice, nutmeg, cloves, and baking soda into a bowl and set aside.

 With an electric mixer, cream the butter with the brown sugar and salt in a large bowl at medium-low speed until light and fluffy.

-Add the eggs, one at a time, scraping the bowl once.
+Add the eggs, one at a time, scraping the sides of the bowl.

 Add the blackberry preserves and mix it in completely.

-Add the reserved dry ingredients alternately with the buttermilk, scraping the bowl once or twice.
+Add the reserved dry ingredients alternately with the buttermilk, scraping the sides of the bowl once or twice.